genebean/jekyll-beanbag/_posts/2022-01-09-introducing-my-home-assistant-setup.md

 #### TV Remote

 I've got a [Logitech Harmony Companion All in One Remote Control](https://www.amazon.com/Logitech-Harmony-Companion-Control-Entertainment/dp/B00N3RFC4G) that controls my living room Roku TV and all the things connected to it.
-This allows me to control my the TV as part of automations that I'll discuss later.
+This allows me to control my TV as part of automations that I'll discuss later.

 ## Automations In Home Assistant